hpe-storage/truenas-csp/INSTALL.md

-# Install TrueNAS CORE Container Storage Provider
+# Install TrueNAS Container Storage Provider

 These procedures assumes a running Kubernetes cluster [supported by the HPE CSI Driver](https://scod.hpedev.io/csi_driver/index.html#compatibility_and_support) where the worker nodes have connectivity to a TrueNAS/FreeNAS storage appliance API and networks used for iSCSI traffic.
 Worker nodes also need their package managers fully functional and connected to their official repos unless iSCSI and multipathing packages have been pre-installed.

 ## Prerequisites

-- HPE CSI Driver for Kubernetes version 2.0.0 or later
+- HPE CSI Driver for Kubernetes version 2.1.0 or later
-- TrueNAS CORE 12 BETA or later
+- TrueNAS 12.0 BETA or later
+- TrueNAS SCALE 22.02 RC1 or later
 - FreeNAS 11.2-U3 or later
-- Kubernetes 1.18 or later
+- Kubernetes 1.20 or later
 - Helm 3.6 or later (optional, only needed if using Helm to install the CSP)

-### TrueNAS CORE Container Storage Provider Helm Chart
+### TrueNAS Container Storage Provider Helm Chart

 The recommended way to install the CSP is to use Helm, it automatically fulfill all dependencies.
 Make sure to make it back here to learn [how to configure and use the CSP with the CSI driver](https://github.com/hpe-storage/truenas-csp/blob/master/INSTALL.md#configure-csi-driver).